washiemorey/OIBSIP/README.md

 ## 6.Recommendations: Provide actionable recommendations based on the EDA.
 Based on my analysis and findings i provided various recommendations click [here](https://drive.google.com/file/d/1IfB28_chCjVYUXWB4lowjTeukhtZjX-H/view?usp=sharing) to acces the recommendations.

+### Project 2 Data Cleaning
+Data cleaning is the process of fixing or removing incorrect, corrupted, duplicate, or incomplete data within a dataset.
+Messy data leads to unreliable outcomes.
+Cleaning data is an essential part of data analysis.
+Here is the [Dataset](https://drive.google.com/file/d/1-tHKRVvu9mEvSQ0E8FtoC6a8eC-dHl5u/view?usp=sharing) used in this project

+Also available on kaggle as New York City Airbnb Open Data

+## Missing Data Handling
+First I checked for Null values in the dataset which happen to appear in only one column Reviews per month.
+Handled these by substituting them by average of values given .

+Checked on columns with white spaces then which happen to appear in three columns: name,host name and last review converted them to Null values aftterwards omitted them from the data

+## Duplicate Removal
+Checked if there was any duplicated rows.This is done to ensure data uniqueness

+## Did standadization which involved the following:
+Removing columns like id,name,host_id,host name and neighbourhood that are not important in analysis process

+Converted neighbourhood group and room type into factors since they are categorical data

+Converted last review into date format

+Renamed the columns approriately.

+## Outlier Detection
+Peformed this on Continous variables in the data Plotting numeric columns to see distribution then addressing outliers.Used box plot.

+Then calculated quantiles,intequantile range,lower bound and upperbound of the variables

+Then standadized values that were far much higher than upper bound by replacing them by average values.